AmitHasanShuvo/data-inspector/README.md

 ```

 ### Future Works:
+1. Add some automations for time series data.

 ### How to contribute:
 Any contribution would be highly appreciated.
 Kindly go through the guidelines for contributing in github.